 Case charge type by case disposition is shown in Table 18.
-Slightly more than 50% of all violent cases that were disposed were sentenced.
-Twenty six percent were dismissed and 22.5% were nolled.
-Interestingly, a similar percent of violent cases was sentenced (51.4%) compared to dismissed (26%) and nolled cases (22.5%).
-As shown in Table 2 68.9% of all cases with a preventive detention motion filed were cases where the highest charge was violent.
-Two-thirds of all property cases were sentenced and 51.8% of all drug/DWI cases and 50.4% of all public order cases were sentenced.
+Slightly more than 50% of all disposed violent cases were sentenced.
+Twenty-six percent were dismissed, and 22.5% were nolled.
+Interestingly, a similar percentage of violent cases were sentenced (51.4%) compared to dismissed (26%) and nolled cases (22.5%).
+As shown in Table 2, 68.9% of all cases with a preventive detention motion filed were cases where the highest charge was violent.
+Two-thirds of all property cases were sentenced, and 51.8% of all drug/DWI cases and 50.4% of all public order cases were sentenced.